dsourisseau/website/content/authors/admin/_index.md

 ### RECENT INVESTIGATION
 <div style="text-align: justify">
-During my Ph.D.
-I studied the post-caldera pyroclastic activity of the La Primavera caldera in Mexico.
-Based on detailed field descriptions, grain size and componentry analysis, geochemistry, and U/Th radiometric datings, I described and correlated the deposits of 14 explosive eruptions with their source volcanoes in the La Primavera caldera.
-I used the stratigraphic relations between pyroclastic deposits and lavas, new datings, and geochemical analyses to improve the evolution model of the volcanic complex (Sourisseau et al., 2020).
-I used the chemistry of the post-caldera pyroclastic units to understand the processes involved in the generation of the La Primavera magmas (Sourisseau et al., 2023).
+During my Ph.D., I investigated the post-caldera pyroclastic activity of the La Primavera caldera in Mexico.
+Through detailed field observations, grain size and componentry analysis, geochemical studies, and U/Th radiometric dating, I identified and correlated the deposits of 14 explosive eruptions with their source volcanoes within the caldera.
+By integrating stratigraphic relationships between pyroclastic deposits and lava flows, new radiometric ages, and geochemical data, I refined the evolutionary model of the volcanic complex (Sourisseau et al., 2020).
+Additionally, I analyzed the geochemical composition of post-caldera pyroclastic units to gain insights into the magmatic processes responsible for the generation of La Primavera magmas (Sourisseau et al., 2023).
 <br /> <br />

 My present research focus on: